k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

 failures are also operational errors.
 Broader recovery from conflicting or orphaned state belongs in a reconciler and is outside this proposal.

-After overlap validation and repair, Whereabouts retryably refreshes the container ID on every preflight match before returning the first match in configured order.
-If any refresh fails, ADD returns an operational error; a subsequent retry repeats the complete search and must not allocate another address.
+After overlap validation and repair, Whereabouts uses the existing datastore retry handling to refresh the container ID on every preflight match before returning the first match in configured order.
+If any refresh fails, ADD returns an operational error without allocating another address.
+Every valid delegated ADD performs the complete search before any allocation attempt.

 ### Deallocation